Pull Up to the Bumper: Patra version

-"Pull Up to the Bumper" was covered by Jamaican reggae/dancehall singer Patra in July 1995, released by 550 Music and Epic as the first single from her second album, Scent of Attraction (1995).
+"Pull Up to the Bumper" was covered by Jamaican reggae/dancehall singer Patra in July 1995, released by 550 Music and Epic Records as the first single from her second album, Scent of Attraction (1995).
 The song was produced by C. "Specialist" Dillon and became the singer's most successful international hit.
-It reached number 60 on the US Billboard Hot 100, number 21 on the Billboard R&B chart, and #15 on the Billboard dance chart.
+It reached number 60 on the US Billboard Hot 100, number 21 on the Billboard R&B chart, and number 15 on the Billboard dance chart.
 "Pull Up to the Bumper" also reached number 78 in Australia, number 12 in New Zealand, and number 50 in the UK.
+The accompanying music video was a Box Top on British music television channel The Box in September 1995.

 Critical reception

-Larry Flick from Billboard wrote, "Dancehall siren previews her new Whining Skills album with a fairly faithful rendition of the Grace Jones disco/funk chestnut.
+Larry Flick from Billboard magazine wrote, "Dancehall siren previews her new Whining Skills album with a fairly faithful rendition of the Grace Jones disco/funk chestnut.
 Patra's sturdy talent as a singer is put to good use here, and her toasting is far more pleasing to the ear than on previous efforts.
 Track is right in the pocket of both R&B and crossover radio trends and could eventually prove to be the artist's biggest record yet."

 Gil Robertson IV from Cash Box commented, "Lady Patra is back with an intoxicating remake of Grace Jones' classic disco hit.
 Girlfriend delivers the goods with an over the top, spicy and provocative cover This track will be an across-the-board winner on several formats and offers a great opener for Patra's new release, Scent of Attraction."
 A reviewer from Music & Media asked, "Still the queen of ragga or has Diana King overtaken her?
 First single [...] stays too faithful to the Grace Jones original to close the gap with her immediate rival."
 In a separate review, the magazine noted, "Apart from the rap in the middle and the backing singers, the difference isn't actually as big as you would've assumed."